Mikey-E/bookshop-js/README.md

 Not all recommended actions are implemented, only those asked for in the assignment are.

-### Input Sanitization Strategy
+### Input Sanitization Strategy - src/handlers/sanitize.ts

-#### Numbers

-- Range of datatype: no negative prices or account balances are allowed.
-- Precision of floats: in the case of the price and account balance, floats must be limited to 2 decimal places (the cents).
-- Ensuring all characters are numeric will prevent SQL injection from numbers.

 #### Strings

-- No names or authors may be over 100 bytes long.
-- No titles may be over 500 bytes long.
 - Special characters that could be used for SQL/HTML injection are disallowed.
+They are mapped to other substrings.

+#### Integers (further checks)

+- Ensuring all characters are numeric.

+#### Floats (further checks)

+- Range of datatype: no negative prices are allowed.
+(This is implicitly checked by ensuring characters are numeric).
+- Precision of floats: in the case of the price, floats must be 2 decimal places (the cents).
+- Values before and after the decimal must be numeric.
+- The string is split on periods as the delimiter.
+Nothing is allowed after the first and second section.

 #### Rejection Feedback to User

 The response will contain notification of the input rule that was broken.
 This constitutes explanation of valid input.

 As per the instructions, erroneous input will not be corrected, the user will have to try again.
+However, sanitized strings will not be rejected (just mapped) because those special characters that can be used for injection attacks could possibly be part of names/titles/etc.

 ### db/customers.ts